Bryan De La Cruz Player Props: Marlins vs. Rockies

-On Saturday, Bryan De La Cruz (.575 slugging percentage in past 10 games, including three home runs) and the Miami Marlins play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
-First pitch is at 1:10 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Miami Marlins against the Colorado Rockies, with Ty Blach on the hill, on July 23 at 1:40 PM ET.

+He had a one-hit showing in his previous game (1-for-4) against the Rockies.

 Bryan De La Cruz Game Info & Props vs. the Rockies